 Dr Douglas Bock has been Director of CSIRO Astronomy and Space Science, and Director of the Australia Telescope National Facility (ATNF), since 2016.
+Douglas is Australia's Science Director on the board of the Square Kilometre Array Organisation.

 From 2010 to 2016 Douglas was Theme Leader and then Program Director for ATNF Operations, leading the operation of the Australian Square Kilometre Array Pathfinder (ASKAP), Parkes Telescope, Australia Telescope Compact Array (ATCA), and Mopra Telescope - which are used by more than 400 Australian and overseas scientists each year.